 ➡️ Rather talk to a real person about disability income insurance?
 Click the button below to schedule a call!Schedule a Call

 The Benefits of Private Disability Insurance

-The largest benefit is being able to cover more situations than government-issued disability insurance.
+The largest benefit of having your own disability income insurance is being able to cover more situations than government-issued disability insurance.
 You'll know you're covered if you face a short-term disability, for example.
 It's hard to put a price on peace of mind, but that's often what you get from a private disability policy.
 A second benefit is the ability to tailor a policy that fits your needs.
 You can choose your waiting period, for example, or how long you want to receive benefits (two years, five years, up to age 65, or for the rest of your life).

 Most policies also include a "waiver of premium" rider, which means that should you become disabled, you won't have to pay your insurance premium.
 The insurer will pay that for you and keep your policy current until your disability period is over.
 There's one more key benefit of private disability insurance.
 Because you paid for your private policy with after-tax dollars, your benefits are tax-free!

 ➡️ Want a free disability insurance quote?
 Click the button below to schedule a call.
 After a few quick questions, I can get you quotes from multiple providers!Schedule a Call